TheDataLeek/khan-interview/README.md

 interchangeably, [but I'm referring to the same thing for both](https://en.wikipedia.org/wiki/Graph_theory).

+From a high level, Khan Academy is curious as to the best method for choosing a small portion of their users to be affected by UI changes (along with others), without affecting every user at the same time.
+They define their network of users by *Teacher -> Student* relationships.

+---

 *Note, `python3.5` is used for this analysis and it has not been tested for other versions.*